leanprover/leanprover.github.io/links/index.md

 - [Charles Hoskinson](https://en.wikipedia.org/wiki/Charles_Hoskinson) talking about the [Hoskinson Center for Formal Mathematics](https://youtu.be/3snIzhjqsk0?t=501) and Lean.

 - [Jeremy Avigad at the opening of the Hoskinson Center at Carnegie Mellon University](https://www.youtube.com/watch?v=tbz6cdnFyPc)

+- [Combining the Worlds of Automated and Interactive Theorem Proving In Lean](https://building-better-systems.simplecast.com/episodes/14-leo-de-moura-combining-the-worlds-of-automated-and-interactive-theorem-proving-in-lean) at the Building Better Systems podcast.

 - A [collection](https://www.youtube.com/channel/UCWe5B7Ikr0AI9727doEUxPg/videos) of YouTube videos about Lean created by the community.